yufanLIU/CrossArch_KD/README.md

 show that the proposed method outperforms 14 state-of-the-arts on both smallscale and large-scale datasets.*

 ## Citation
-If you find IRG useful in your research, please cite our paper:
+If you find our method useful in your research, please cite our paper:
 ````
 @InProceedings{Liu_2022_ACCV,
     author    = {Liu, Yufan and Cao, Jiajiong and Li, Bing and Hu, Weiming and Ding, Jingting and Li, Liang},